-Housing Site Green Belt Crown Copyright and database rights [2013] Ordnance Survey 100019461 South Derbyshire District Boundary Su stain ability Appraisal Ob jectiv e Green Wedge 'es/No Comments Notes on site based mitigation To avoid domage to Will it conserve and enhance internationally nationally important wildlife sites? - There are no statutory wildlife sites within 1km of this site To avoid damage to designated sites and species (including UK and Will it conserve and enhance locally important (non-statutory wildlife sites)? - There are no non statutory wildlife sites within 300m of the site - Ensure that the proposal reinforces Local BAP Priority Habitat and Species) and enhance Could development affect protected species or BAP priority species? - No records held indicating protected or BAP species within 100m of the site planting and retains existing hedgerows and field trees where present biodiversity and geodiversity across the District Will it provide tree planting or other habitat creation on site including National Forest Planting (where relevant)?
-There is potential to deliver tree planting and habitat creation on site No masterplan has been submitted in respect of this site Will it protect sites of geological importance? - Site is not located within 1km of a Regionally important geological site Will it reduce the number of households waiting for accommodation?
+Key Housing Site Green Belt Crown Copyright and database rights [2013] Ordnance Survey 100019461 South Derbyshire District Boundary - Su stain ability Appraisal Ob jectiv e ^{Green Wedge} MAP IS NOT TO SCALE NORTH Detailed considerations Yes/No Comments Notes on site based mitigation To avoid damage to Will it conserve and enhance internationally nationally important wildlife sites? - There are no statutory wildlife sites within 1km of this site designated sites and species (including UK and Will it conserve and enhance locally important (non-statutory wildlife sites)? - There are no non statutory wildlife sites within 300m of the site - Ensure that the proposal reinforces Local BAP Priority Habitat and Species) and enhance Could development affect protected species or BAP priority species? - No records held indicating protected or BAP species within 100m of the site planting and retains existing hedgerows and field trees where biodiversity and geodiversity across the District Will it provide tree planting or other habitat creation on site including National Forest Planting (where relevant)?
+There is potential to deliver tree planting and habitat creation on site No masterplan has been submitted in respect of this site present Will it protect sites of geological importance? - Site is not located within 1km of a Regionally important geological site Will it reduce the number of households waiting for accommodation?
 Sites would contribute towards the delivery of 30% affordable housing, with the remainder market housing.
-France reliaire Will it increase the range and affordability of housing for all social groups?
+Fraura nalisias Will it increase the range and affordability of housing for all social groups?
 Development has potential to deliver a mix of homes in respect of tenure and housing type.
-No No data has been submitted by site promoters in respect of likely mix proposed on site - Ensure policies support the delivery of appropriate mix To provide decent and affordable homes that meet local needs Will it improve the suitability of new homes for older and/disabled groups?
+No No data has been submitted by site promoters in respect of likely mix proposed on site - Ensure policies support the delivery of appropriate mix and tenure of new To provide decent and affordable homes that meet local needs Will it improve the suitability of new homes for older and/disabled groups?
 Development would make an uncertain contribution towards delivering homes for older and/or disabled people.
-No information is currently held on potential housing mix on this site. and tenure of new homes including affordable housing - Include policy to guide delivery of Will it provide sufficient housing to meet existing and future need?
-The site could contribute to overall housing need in South Derbyshire and Derby City in combination with other developments in South Derbyshire and the City and is potentially deliverable within the plan period.
-Will it reduce the number of unfit or empty homes? - Sites are urban extension and will not bring empty homes back into use or improve unfit homes. gypsy and traveller sites Will it meet the needs of travelling show people?
+No information is currently held on potential housing mix on this site. homes including affordable housing - Include policy to Will it provide sufficient housing to meet existing and future need?
+The site could contribute to overall housing need in South Derbyshire and Derby City in combination with other developments in South Derbyshire and the City and is potentially deliverable within the plan period. guide delivery of gypsy and traveller Will it reduce the number of unfit or empty homes? - Sites are urban extension and will not bring empty homes back into use or improve unfit homes. sites Will it meet the needs of travelling show people?
 No, site would be an urban extension and would be very unlikely to includes provision for travelling communities